Around 8,300 people are diagnosed with mouth cancer each year in the UK, which is about 1 in every 50 cancers diagnosed.

-Cherith spent 18 years as a Macmillan head and neck cancer specialist nurse before starting a unique clinical academic role this year at Ulster University.
+Cherith spent 18 years as a Macmillan head and neck cancer specialist nurse before starting a unique clinical academic role last year at Ulster University.
 She balances research and supporting students with a clinical caseload of people newly-diagnosed with mouth cancers at the South Eastern Health and Social Care Trust.

 “Early in my career, I realised that people with this type of cancer felt very vulnerable once they were discharged from hospital.
 One minute they’re surrounded by their specialist clinical team, the next they’re going home.
 In fact, when asked about their aftercare, one patient said ‘It felt like my cord was cut from the specialist multidisciplinary team’.
 I wanted to make a difference in promoting patients’ quality of life following treatment.

 The idea is to focus on the patients

 Cherith has been awarded an MBE for services to nursing and was named RCN Northern Ireland Nurse of the Year in 2015.
 She has led initiatives to improve aftercare for people diagnosed with head and neck cancers and acted on research from her PhD exploring psycho-social difficulties post-surgery.

 “Treatment for this type of cancer can impact on many daily functions, such as eating and speaking, especially if part of the tongue or palate has been removed,” says Cherith.
 “Post-treatment can be the most challenging time for patients as they learn to adjust and cope with how they look, speak and eat.”